Exotic Shorthair Cat Breed Profile

 The Exotic Shorthair is especially popular in the USA.
-It has been at the top of the Cat Fancier’s Association’s list for many years.
-This list portrays the number of registered cats.
+It has been at the top of the Cat Fanciers' Association list for many years.
+In 2022 she took 4th place.
+The ranking is based on the number of registered cats.

 The Exotic Shorthair is a medium-sized cat with expressive eyes, small round ears, a short thick neck, short legs and large round paws.
 Their soft, fluffy coats might be called short but are actually more like half-length.
 They come in white, blue, black, cream, chocolate, lilac, silver and golden.